• Skip to primary navigation

 Make it a Potluck

 A potluck is an amazing way to host a dinner party without worrying too much about having enough food, or enough money.
-Have every attendee bring their favourite dish.
+Have every attendee bring their favorite dish.

 Make sure to keep an ongoing tally of what people will be bringing to ensure an appropriate balance of menu items and sides.
 Use a site like Perfect Potluck to keep you organized.